gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 ===============
 - Extend LSI to accept new terms during indexing.
 Configure with realistic training data.
 Evaluate time for querying and improve if needed.
 - Check and upload Moses model support, add this to documentation.
 Evaluate possibilities for using extended features.
-- Use WordNets from other languages and extend with word-sense predictors.
+- Use WordNets from other languages and extend with word-sense disambiguation and NER.
 This might lead to more accurate terms.
 - Consider alternatives for adding lexical/semantic support to query refinement.
 - Test other boost-on-merge options.
 - Consider pre-processing alternatives for each supported language.